 3. If there are Pustules then the mnemonic is II

-(aye aye) Infective( viral, bacterial, fungal) or Inflammatory eg psoriasis or a pustular drug reaction.
+(aye aye) Infective( viral, bacterial, fungal) or Inflammatory eg psoriasis or a pustular drug reaction or Sweet's syndrome.
 Common causes include Staph folliculitis , modified fungal infection or if the vesicles are grouped herpes simplex.
 Pustules on the face are Acne, Rosacea, Staph folliculitis or H Simplex if grouped.
 View the pustular rashes

 4. If there are Blisters or vesicles The mnemonic is ICI(Imperial Chemical Industries) Inflammatory including Immunological, Contact dermatitis and Infective.

 Inflammatory causes can include drugs but remember Immunological causes in the elderly particularly bullous pemphigoid.
 Contact dermatitis usually gives smaller vesicles rather than blisters but individual vesicles can join up into blisters.
 If blisters are linear and itchy it is probably a Plant contact dermatitis.
 Infective blisters are usually bullous impetigo due to a staph infection.
 If in a dermatomal distribution blisters are likely to be Herpes Zoster.
 View the blistering rashes

 5. If Skin Coloured and Scaly The mnemonic is ( I am coming Don't go away) Ichthyosis, Acanthosis nigricans, Confluent and Reticulate papillomatosis, Dariers, Grovers and Acrokeratosis verruciformis) but these are mostly uncommon conditions.